BioFrotos/Shackles-Beta/README.md

 # It was DiagramScene
-Shackles is flowwchart(block diagram) editor.
+Shackles is flowwchart(block diagram) editor. <br>
-It can build, save and load diagram
+It can build, save and load diagram <br>
-Now it have speak recognition for voice acting Enhanced the existing Qt DiagramScene by adding some functions.
+Now it have speak recognition for voice acting <br>
+Enhanced the existing Qt DiagramScene by adding some functions.

 Functions added: